uTON (UTON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 uTON Historical Price

-According to the latest data gathered on uTON live price page, the current price of uTON is 3.16USD.
-The circulating supply of uTON(UTON) is 3.05M UTON , giving it a market capitalization of $9.64M.
+According to the latest data gathered on uTON live price page, the current price of uTON is 2.97USD.
+The circulating supply of uTON(UTON) is 3.05M UTON , giving it a market capitalization of $9.08M.

 The uTON Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UTON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.